Plausible vs Fathom: Which Privacy-First Analytics Tool Is Better?

 Plausible's Dashboard

-Plausible displays a graph at the top (visitors over time), followed by sections for top sources, top pages, countries, devices, and browsers.
-You can filter by date range, and clicking any item drills down into more detail.
-The interface is clean but information-dense — you see a lot of data on a single screen.
+Displays a graph at the top (visitors over time), followed by sections for top sources, top pages, countries, devices, and browsers.
+Clicking any item drills down into more detail.

 Fathom's Dashboard

-Fathom's dashboard is arguably even simpler.
-The top-level view shows a visitor graph, key stats (unique visitors, pageviews, avg time on site, bounce rate), and expandable sections for pages, referrers, countries, browsers, and devices.
-The design is minimal with generous whitespace.
+Arguably even simpler.
+Visitor graph, key stats, and expandable sections for pages, referrers, countries, browsers, and devices.
+Minimal with generous whitespace.

 UX Verdict